archidote/best-bash-zsh-alias-for-linux-terminal/README.md

 # Best alias for linux terminal

+*Save time, when you rush your terminal.*

-shell script executing by curl cmd to implement a list of predefined alias for the current .bashrc/.zshrc user's, to save time, when you rush your terminal.
+shell script executing by <code>curl</code> to install a list of predefined alias for the current .bashrc/.zshrc user's. </br>

 <b> Dont' forget to re-open a new terminal after script execution no matter the shell type</b>